-- Cushman & Wakefield– Mr. Sher led the successful defense at the trial court level of multi-billion dollar class actions claiming RICO violations, fraud, breach of contract, and breach of fiduciary duty in connection with a series of secured loan transactions.
-He also argued the subsequent appeals of these cases in the Ninth and Tenth Circuits, both of which affirmed judgment for the defendants.
+- Cushman & Wakefield – Mr. Sher led the successful defense of multi-billion dollar class actions claiming RICO violations, fraud, breach of contract, and breach of fiduciary duty in connection with a series of secured loan transactions and argued the subsequent appeals of these cases in the Ninth and Tenth Circuits, both of which affirmed.

 - Starwood Capital – Mr. Sher is defending Starwood in various matters relating to its retail portfolio.